 - Completion of an independent study project that has been approved by both departments.

 - A major must have an advisor in each department.

 Required for the economics minor

-- Five additional six-unit courses, at least four of which must be economics courses numbered 200 or above and one that could be a mathematics course.
-(Only one tutorial or independent study may count as one of these five courses.)
+- Six additional six-unit courses, at least five of which must be economics courses numbered 200 or above and one that could be a mathematics course.

 - C average in the minor